 “Wait,” Columbus started then, stepping closer.
 “How much do you know about what’s going on?
 No tricks or doubletalk.
 How much do you know?”

 For a moment, I didn’t know if the man would answer.
-He looked at Columbus in silence briefly before turning back to glance toward Professor Dare and Hisao.
+He looked at Columbus in silence briefly before turning back to glance toward Professor Dare.
 Then he let out a breath and nodded as if coming to a decision.
 “Cards on the table, I know more than most on the Committee.
 Not all of it, but a lot.
 I also know that one of my fellow Counselors is definitely possessed.
 I don’t know who exactly, but it’s one of them.
 I’ve been trying to work that out.
 I know that Calafia, Teach, and Sophronia can be trusted so far as the Seosten situation is concerned, and I’m moderately confident that none of them are possessed.
 Particularly Calafia.”

 “You know that they’ve been behind this whole organization,” I put in quietly.
 “You know that they were behind creating Crossroads, and the Bystander Effect.”